Payment Plan for Part-Time Students

 Students loans are a needs-based government program.
 Students must apply and qualify to receive funding.

-Pacific Rim only accepts a small number of applications once a year.
-Submitting a loan application does not guarantee that it will be successful and this option is not always available.
+Submitting a loan application does not guarantee that it will be successful.